Santa Rosa hitchhiker murders: Lisa Michele Smith

-Lisa Michele Smith, 17, was last seen hitchhiking on Hearn Avenue in Santa Rosa, Sonoma County, California and her disappearance was never solved.
-She was initially reported missing from Petaluma, California, by her foster parents on March 16, 1971 after she was last seen hitchhiking a short distance away from her foster home, along Hearn Avenue, at around 7 p.m.
-At the time, she was wearing a white blouse with ruffles, a dark pea coat, green bell-bottom jeans, and cowboy boots.

-A young woman named "Lisa Smith", which is a common name, was hitchhiking on March 26, 1971 and was picked up by a male driver.
+Lisa Michele Smith, 17, was last seen hitchhiking, a short distance away from her foster home, along Hearn Avenue in Santa Rosa.
+She was initially reported missing from Petaluma, California, by her foster parents on March 16, 1971.
+Shortly afterward, a young woman named "Lisa Smith", was hitchhiking on March 26, 1971, and was picked up by a male driver.
 He reportedly brandished a gun and threatened to rape her.
 She jumped out of the pickup, which was going about 55 miles per hour south of Novato, California.
 She was treated at Novato General Hospital for a skull fracture and multiple, severe cuts and bruises.
 A nurse at the hospital thought she looked about 21-years-old.

-An article published on April 1, 1971 in the Santa Rosa Press Democrat reported that the "Lisa Smith" treated at Novato General Hospital was the same person as the missing 17-year-old Lisa Michele Smith.
+An article published on April 1, 1971, in the Santa Rosa Press Democrat reported that the "Lisa Smith" treated at Novato General Hospital was the same person as the missing 17-year-old Lisa Smith.
 The individual believed to have been Smith left the hospital before authorities could interview her and purportedly hitchhiked back to San Francisco.
-Her biological parents then located her shortly afterwards and took her back to their home in Livermore, California, according to the article, which quoted a juvenile officer from the sheriff’s office.
+Her biological parents then located her shortly afterwards and took her back to their home in Livermore, California, according to the article, which quoted a juvenile officer from the sheriff's office.

-However, the Press Democrat reported in 2011 that the missing 17-year-old Smith was not actually found.
-It is still not certain whether the two Lisa Smiths actually were the same woman or whether they were two separate people.
-All of the hospital and law enforcement records related to the case were missing by 2011 and authorities hoped to find Lisa Michele Smith or someone who had known her to determine what happened.
+However, the Press Democrat reported in 2011 that the missing 17-year-old Lisa Smith was not actually found.
+It is still not certain whether the two Smiths actually were the same woman or whether they were two separate people.
+All of the hospital and law enforcement records related to the case were missing by 2011 and authorities hoped to find Lisa Smith or someone who had known her to determine what had happened.
 Authorities suspect it is possible that she was a homicide victim or that her case could have been related to the other attacks in the area during the same time period.

 Jeannette Kamahele

-Jeannette Kamahele, a 20-year-old Santa Rosa Junior College student, was last seen on April 25, 1972, hitchhiking near the Cotati on-ramp of Highway 101.
+Jeannette Kamahele, a 20-year-old Santa Rosa Junior College student of Hawaiian descent was last seen on April 25, 1972, hitchhiking near the Cotati on-ramp of Highway 101.
+Like other young people in the early 1970s, she often hitchhiked to get around.
 A friend witnessed her likely abduction and reported that she entered a faded brown Chevrolet pickup truck fitted with a homemade wooden camper and driven by a 20- to 30-year-old Caucasian male with an Afro hairstyle.
 Her body has never been found.